Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • To help with analysis and compliance management, I also use centralized logging and auditing systems to combine logs and audit trails.

-48. Discuss your experience with designing for high-performance computing and scientific applications.
+48. What experience is there with designing for high-performance computing and scientific applications?

 Ans: